← Berrydyne index In development

 1. Surveys a fixed point by sampling until the estimate converges to a target accuracy — with auto-complete, timeout, and manual accept.

-5. Built-in GNSS diagnostics: sky plot, per-satellite signal strength, and constellation breakdown — so you know what your hardware can actually do.
+7. Built-in GNSS diagnostics — sky plot, per-satellite signal strength, constellation breakdown — so you know what your hardware can actually do.

 Field views